lncd/bebop/README.txt

 == Changelog ==

+v1.2.1 - 08.11.2012 - Minor Release

+This update addresses an issue which accidentally allowed hidden content from groups to be displayed on the activity stream.

 v1.2 - 02.11.2012 - Major Release

 This is a Major release, providing a new Facebook extension, and adding pagination where required.
 This release also fixes bugs with RSS feeds, user removal, and corrects many spelling mistakes.
 Enjoy!